UW-Macrostrat/CriticalMAAS/milestone-reports/milestone-3/milestone-3-report.md

 SRI (machine-learning pipelines); we will stand up APIs to provide extractions in the Document Store framework in the coming months.

-In addition to being useful within TA2 pipelines, we conducted a demonstration at the hackathon geared to exploring xDD and COSMOS as user-facing tools for document search and discovery.
-We received valuable feedback from USGS scientists on these tools including the need for more search capabilities for closely grouped terms, more API documentation and usage examples, abd improved labeling of maps and other broad types of figures.
-We will work to assimilate these suggestions over time to make xDD a more useful service for discovering literature related to critical minerals.
+In addition to being useful within TA2 pipelines, xDD and COSMOS were demonstrated as user-facing tools for document search and discovery.
+We received valuable feedback from USGS scientists on the system, including the need for more search capabilities for closely grouped terms, more API documentation and usage examples, and improved labeling of maps and other figure types.
+We will work to assimilate these suggestions over time to make xDD a more useful service for discovering literature related to critical minerals

 ![COSMOS UI](./images/cosmos-ui.jpeg) _COSMOS UI for surfacing geologic entities from the scientific literature_

 ## Geologic unit characterization

-One factor that limits the queryability of Macrostrat geologic maps is the fact that the lithologic classification of rock units is basic and non-standardized.
-This gap is a common stumbling block for quantitative mineral systems modeling, since mineral occurrences are often tied to certain infrequent features that do not show up in "bulk" descriptions of map units.
-Geologists typically solve such problems by spending lots of time hand-labeling datasets; this was done for the State Geologic Map Compilation (SGMC) project; [Lawley et al, 2023][lawley2023] reports that assembling the necessary lithologic classification took months of overhead even using only regional-scale maps.
+As in most geologic map datasets, structured data about Macrostrat rock units is mostly limited to basic lithologic classifications that only record major components.
+This gap is important for mineral systems modeling, since mineral occurrences are correlated with infrequent features that do not show up in "bulk" descriptions of map units (e.g., localized veins or small pegmatite bodies).
+Geologists typically solve such problems by hand-labeling datasets for specific problems; this was done for the State Geologic Map Compilation (SGMC) project; [Lawley et al, 2023][lawley2023] reports that assembling the necessary lithologic classification took months of overhead even using only regional-scale maps.
 To extend such an effort to local maps at the scale desired by CriticalMAAS would be infeasible.

-To address this data limitation, we are building a pipeline that can acquire lithologic information about specific rock units from the geologic literature using mentions in xDD's corpus.
-Two approaches are being developed in parallel: an LLM-based approach ([`UW-Macrostrat/factsheet-generator`](https://github.com/UW-Macrostrat/factsheet-generator);
+We seek to address this data limitation in a more automated way with a pipeline to acquire lithologic information about specific rock units from the geologic literature using mentions in xDD's corpus.
+Two approaches are being developed in
+parallel: an LLM-based approach ([`UW-Macrostrat/factsheet-generator`](https://github.com/UW-Macrostrat/factsheet-generator);
 _Bill Xia_) and a knowledge-graph curation approach ([`UW-Macrostrat/unsupervised-kg`](https://github.com/UW-Macrostrat/unsupervised-kg);